sandialabs/Spitfire/readme.md

 ### C++ Dependencies
-Spitfire requires a C++11-compliant compiler and the BLAS/LAPACK libraries, which are commonly available on many systems and entirely conda-based toolchains can provide these.
+Spitfire requires a C++11-compliant compiler and the BLAS/LAPACK libraries, which are commonly available on many systems and conda-based toolchains can provide these.
 Often simply installing NumPy, as already required, is sufficient.

-### Prerequisite installation using Conda
+### Prerequisite Installation
-Conda provides the easiest method of installing Spitfire's Python dependencies, primarily because it can install the Cantera Python interface.
+Conda provides the easiest method of installing Spitfire's Python dependencies, primarily because it can install the Cantera Python interface easily.
 It is probably best to make an environment for Spitfire.
 At the moment, stick to Python 3.6 or 3.7, as it is unclear if Spitfire and its dependencies run properly on Python 3.8.
-To make an environment named `spitfire` which will use Python 3.7, enter
+To make a Python 3.7 environment named `spitfire` enter
 ```
 conda create -n spitfire python=3.7
 ```